-In the fall of 2014, HGSE transitioned from conferring a Doctor of Education (Ed.D.) to offering a Doctor of Philosophy (Ph.D.) in Education.
-The Ph.D. in Education, an interdisciplinary, joint degree offered in collaboration with Harvard's Graduate School of Arts and Sciences (GSAS), replaced the Ed.D. degree to better signal the research emphasis that has characterized our doctoral program since its inception in 1921 and to strengthen ties with academic departments across the University.
-Consistent with the purpose of doctoral study, the capstone of the Ph.D. program is conducting original research on an important question within the field of education, which culminates in a dissertation and dissertation defense.
-Ph.D. program elements include coursework, comprehensive examinations, research and scholarly training experiences, and the dissertation.
-Further detail about program-specific requirements and policies can be found on the program website and in the GSAS Student Handbook.
+In the fall of 2014, HGSE transitioned from offering a Doctor of Education (Ed.D.) degree to offering a Doctor of Philosophy (Ph.D.) in Education degree.
+The Ph.D. in Education is an interdisciplinary, joint degree offered in collaboration with Harvard's Graduate School of Arts and Sciences (GSAS) and replaced the Ed.D. to better signal our program's research emphasis and to strengthen ties with academic departments across the University.
+The Ph.D. also culminates with a dissertation rooted in original research.
+Further detail about program-specific requirements and policies can be found on the program website, in relevant sections of this handbook, and in the GSAS Student Handbook.